br-data/rag-tools-library/docs/source/index.rst

    llm = LLM(model_name=LLMConfig.GPT35TURBO)

-In this example we chose the GPT 3.5 Turbo model, but different flavours of GPT 3 and 4 are available, as well as the fine tuned on german text model IGEL and Google's Bison models.
+Select the desired LLM, such as GPT 3.5 Turbo, GPT 3, GPT 4, IGEL, or Google's Bison models.

 All GPT models may be used by anyone with an API token, the IGEL and Bison Model is only accessible from BR Data's infrastructure.